 The major goals of this new organization were to provide the financial base for a long-range economic development program; to create a strong county-side business retention program; and to add 10,000 new jobs to the local economy in the following 5-year period.
 They went to successful local business leaders to help put this campaign together with over 200 volunteers and leaders throughout Lorain County who raised $2.2 million dollars to effectively implement the five-year plan of economic development.

 Over the next 35 years, the County Chamber has been an integral partner to economic development initiatives such as Lorain County 20/20, Lorain County Community Alliance, GLIDE, Lorain County Growth Partnership, Lorain County Safety Council, Manufacturing Month, Business EXPO, and the Economic Summit to name a few.
 The County Chamber is currently working to reestablish a 501c3 public, private partnership to build upon the established foundation of growth and collaboration between our local communities and key stakeholders.
 This integrated economic development strategy will provide Lorain County with a unified voice into the regional and state economic ecosystem.

 The County Chamber is currently helmed by President/CEO Anthony (Tony) Gallo, who has been at the Chamber for the past 19 years.
 Tammy Cascio who recently celebrated her 25th anniversary at the Chamber as Business Relations Director and Kristine Kuhn, Office and Financial Manager is approaching 15 years of service.
 Philip Amos is finishing his first full year of a 2-year term as the Lorain County Chamber’s 22nd Board Chairman.

 Tammy Cascio – Director of Business Relations; Tony Gallo – President; Kristy Kuhn – Office and Financial Manager

-If you have any additional questions please feel free to contact Leadership Lorain County at 440-281-8535 or email any of the contacts listed below.
+If you have any additional questions please feel free to contact Leadership Lorain County at 440-281-8535 or email us at email@example.com.